learnk8s/learnk8s.io/_blog/why-kube/index.md

 You should strive to use the right virtual machine for your component.

-Ideally it should match the max memory consumption and CPU utilisation.
+Ideally it should match the memory consumption and CPU utilisation.

 _Are you working on a critical web component written in Java?_